cadmium-org/cadmium-cms/README.md

 Cadmium CMS is PHP-based content management system for creating shiny and responsive websites!

-*CMS is currently in BETA stage.
-If you'll find a bug or have any question or suggestion, please [create an issue](https://github.com/junepaik/cadmium-cms/issues/new).*
+*Current version is BETA.
+If you'll find a bug or have any questions or suggestions, please [create an issue](https://github.com/junepaik/cadmium-cms/issues/new).*

 ## Features